franck-art/Terraform-PrometheusOperator-Helm-Tls/README.md

 ## Manage DNS
 In order to access the service with URL,I managed dns record.
-I created a domain name in easyence-tools that points to the address of ingress controller(LoadBalancer).
+I manage a DNS that points to the address of ingress controller(LoadBalancer).

 ## TLS and HTTPS Access
 I managed the certificate in order to access the grafana service in HTTPS.